 NJIT expects all students to attend all classes.
 It is essential that you attend all classes for the full scheduled length, and that you arrive ready to give your full attention to the course material.
 Attendance will be taken at each session for record-keeping purposes.
 I expect to begin lecture promptly at the scheduled start time of the class; arriving late to class is disruptive to your classmates' learning.
-Often, we will begin with time for questions, or a recapitulation of the previous lecture's material, but these are not "optional" activities!

-If you miss class, I strongly encourage you to meet up with classmates and discuss the material as a group.
-I want to make sure you learn the material!
-As well, this kind of study session can be equally beneficial to those who did attend the lecture, as a way to think about and reinforce what they've already learned.
+If you miss class, I strongly encourage you to meet with classmates and discuss the material as a group.
+This kind of study session can also benefit those who did attend!